A Complete Guide on Getting Rid of Twitch Ads

 1. Install an ad-block extension

-One method to block ads on Twitch automatically is by using an ad-blocker browser extension.
-The purpose of an ad-blocker extension is that users download it directly to block within the specific web browser they use, regardless of the websites they may navigate to.
+One way to automatically block ads on Twitch is to use an ad blocker browser extension.
+An ad blocker extension allows users to download it directly and block ads within the specific web browser they use, regardless of the websites they may navigate to.

 With Google Chrome, users can select the puzzle piece icon in their browser to search and add an ad-blocking extension from the Google Play Store.
-By doing this, the browser will block all ads on all websites, including Twitch.
+This will block all ads on all websites, including Twitch.
 The process is identical for Android devices.

 Ad blocker